In everyday language, work and employment are synonyms. We use them interchangeably to refer to how we make a living.

 Forms of work framework

 It was also necessary to clearly identify and define each possible form of work.
-For this, we followed two main criteria.
-First, whether the work was paid or unpaid.
-Second, whether it was intended for use by others or for own use.
+For this, we followed two main criteria: the intended destination of the production (for own final use or for use by others) and the nature of the transaction (i.e. monetary or non-monetary transactions, and transfers).
 This lead us to define the following forms of work:

 It is possible (and even common) to be involved in more than one form of work at once.
 For instance, employed people may volunteer or grow their own vegetables.
 Unpaid interns may have a job on the side to support themselves.
 Volunteers may be making their own clothing or building their own furniture or doing an unpaid internship, and so on.